5 Strategies for Kids’ Halloween Candy Consumption. No arguing required.

 #3 Candy Buy Back

 The only thing better than candy is cold, hard cash.
 Many dentists’ office offer a Candy Buy Back program where they pay kids $1 per pound of candy.
-Call your local dentist’s office and see if they are participating!
+Call your local dentist’s office to find out if they are participating!

 #4 Offer Trades